 Silicone lies on top of your pores as an impenetrable layer.
 As a result, minimal moisture can enter your skin.
 Also, any potential benefits from skin care products are blocked from entering the skin.

-Nothing gets in, but also nothing gets out.
-All the dirt and sebum in your pores stay trapped in there, potentially causing inflammation and possibly even triggering acne breakouts.
+Nothing gets in but also, nothing gets out.
+All the dirt and sebum in your pores stay trapped in there, potentially causing inflammation or even triggering acne breakouts.

 3. Enlarges pores